 This is because Virginia’s reckless driving by speed statute, Virginia Code § 46.2-862, states,

 As you can see, this statute establishes strict liability and the officer need only prove a defendant’s speed.
-Virginia’s code section does not even require that the defendant know how fast he was going.
-Contrary to some attorneys, I do check to see that the officer’s equipment is in working and proper order, but Virginia’s reckless driving by speed code section does not require any dangerous conduct.
-Judges can do a few things to mitigate the harshness of Virginia’s reckless driving by speed law, but our laws are probably not as relaxed as Florida’s.
+Virginia law does not require that the defendant know how fast he was going.
+There are ways to question the officer’s allegation of speed.
+Contrary to the practice of many attorneys, I regularly check to see that the officer’s equipment is in working and proper order.
+But note that Virginia’s reckless driving by speed code section does not require any dangerous conduct be proven.